juice10n/gtm-brain-public/README.md

 A Claude skill that takes 15 years of GTM work and runs it as a live operating system - 10 interconnected tenets, tools, playbooks, and reference cases that get sharper every company they touch.

+*This is the public-facing subset.
+The full GTM Brain is a private Claude skill with deeper artifacts, live company applications, and the full playbook library - the version that would be used in live engagements.*

 ## What This Is

 This is how I think when I'm the commercial leader brought in to take what's working - founder-led sales, a small AE group closing deals - and build the operational engine around it.
 The moment between "we're closing deals" and "we have a scalable engine."